Tropix126/taolib/website/src/pages/docs/moving-the-robot.md

 ## Moving to a point

-The `DifferentialDrivetrainmove_to()` method is used to move the drivetrain to a set of target coordinates.
+The `DifferentialDrivetrain::move_to()` method is used to move the drivetrain to a set of target coordinates.
 The first parameter is a 2D Vector representing the absolute target coordinates to move to.

 ![Moving to point demo](https://i.imgur.com/Qr1XP7D.png)